Skip to content

 Yes, you can (and should!) enroll in multiple devices.
 We recommend enrolling every device you can and trying using them all to see what feels most comfortable for you.

 Already enrolled, but want to add more devices?
-See Add Another Device.
+Check out manage devices.

-DUO Login screen with red box highlighting the "Remember me for 12 hours" checkbox below the "Log In" buttonIf you find that you have to authenticate multiple times per day, you can ask 2FA to remember you for 14 days.
-When prompted to authenticate, check the "Remember Me for 14 Days" checkbox before you complete your authentication.
-(You may need to Cancel the automatic authentication, click Remember Me, and then authenticate as normal).
+DUO Login screen with red box highlighting the "Remember me for 12 hours" checkbox below the "Log In" buttonIf you find that you have to authenticate multiple times per day, you can tell Duo "this is my device."
+When prompted during the authentication process, select "Yes, this is my device," and you won't have to authenticate for 14 days.

-Remember Me is a web browser cookie, so it applies only to the computer and browser you are currently working in —if you check the box on your computer, you'll still need to authenticate via Duo if you log in on your home computer within those 14 days.
-You can check Remember Me on any computer you use regularly and trust.
+"This is my device" is a web browser cookie, so it applies only to the computer and browser that you are currently working in.
+If you do this on your work computer, you'll still need to authenticate via Duo if you log in on your home computer within those 14 days.
+You can say, "Yes, this is my device," on any computer that you use regularly and that you trust.

-Important: Don't click Remember Me on a public or shared computer!
+Important: Use "Other people use this Device" on a public or shared computer!